amplication/bookstore-blog/README.md

 Over the last decade, there have been notable shifts in the process of delivering source code.
 One of the more recent adaptations on the deployment aspect of this process has been the declarative and version controlled description of an application's desired infrastructure state and configuration - commonly referred to as 'GitOps'.
 This approach has gained popularity in the context of cloud-native applications and container orchestration platforms, such as Kubernetes, where managing complex, distributed systems can be challenging.

 As this desired state is off declarative nature, it points to a specific/static version of that application.
-Which has great advantages, namely the fact that it makes it easy to roll back to a previous state, audit changes before they are made and maintain a reproducible setup.
-But how do we move to a newer version of an application without the need for manual version adjustments?
+This offers significant benefits, particularly the fact that it is possible to audit changes before they are made, roll back to a previous state and maintain a reproducible setup.
+Without requiring a pipeline to make changes in the application's state/configuration, how can we move to the more recent application version while avoiding manual version adjustment?

-This is where Argo CD Image Updater comes in, it will verify if a more recent version of a container image is available, subsequently triggers the necessary updates of the applicable Kubernetes resources and optionally reflects these changes in the associated version control.
+This is where Argo CD Image Updater comes in; it verifies if a more recent version of a container image is available, and subsequently triggers the necessary updates of the application's Kubernetes resources or optionally these changes in the associated version control.

 ## overview: